taburetkin/predicates-js/README.md

 If you need another you have to describe it by your self

 ## Complex queries
-The main thing of predicate-js is tha you can build a query with any kind of complexity, combining `and` and `or`
+The main thing of predicate-js is that you can build a query with any kind of complexity, combining `and` and `or`

 ```js